Gunfire erupts at Virginia party, leaving 1 dead, 7 hurt - NewsBreak

 An investigation is ongoing.
 No arrests or suspect information had been released as of Saturday afternoon.

-The party took place in a residential area of Chester, which is about 15 miles south of Richmond.
+The party took place in a residential area of Chester, which is about 15 miles (24 kilometers) south of Richmond.